Measles tracker: Follow cases, outbreaks and vaccination rates across the U.S.

 Measles, one of the most contagious viruses in the world, is regularly infecting people in the U.S. again.

-Already in 2026 more than 1,000 cases have been counted, making 2026 one of the three worst years for measles infections in the U.S. since 2000.
+Already in 2026 more than 1,700 cases have been counted, making 2026 one of the two worst years for measles infections in the U.S. since 2000.

 Measles case counts reached a 34-year high last year, and a surge in weekly counts shows the virus is continuing to spread this year.
-In the second full week of the new year, 295 new cases were reported.
+In the second full week of the new year 295 new cases were reported.
+Since then case counts are lower but still typically number around 100 new cases per week.

 The map below will be updated regularly to show year-to-date new measles case counts reported in each state and Washington, D.C.